jakobkroeker/infiniteTests.M2/README.md

   the test driver should usually have following parameters:

      - random input generator function (with no parameters)
-     - testee (takes the output of the random input generator from above)
+     - resultCalculator (takes the output of the random input generator from above)
-     - result check function (which takes the input and the testee output as parameters)
+     - result check function (which takes the input and the resultCalculator output as parameters)
      - processFailingExample() which takes everything from above and
           -  e.g. generates a rerunnable .m2 file from it
           -  or adds the failing example into a list /into a database